 The benefits of curcuma golden milk tea are endless.
 Rich and creamy, this vegan turmeric tea “golden milk” warms the body and the soul.
-Full-bodied chai spiced with cinnamon, ginger, and cardamon floats the scent of comfort in the air.
+Full-bodied chai spiced with cinnamon, ginger, and cardamom floats the scent of comfort in the air.

-Let me start this golden milk tea recipe by sharing why I love golden milk so much.
+Let me start this golden milk tea recipe by sharing why I love golden milk so much!

 If you are regular on my blog you might recall me mentioning before that when my husband and I first married we were informed that getting pregnant would be a challenge.
 I had these ugly little cysts that were causing the problem.
 Darn little guys!
 At 26 I was far from ready to have children, yet knew it was in our future at some point.
 The solution for me was to seek holistic healing.
 The difference between Eastern and Western medicine is that Western usually works a whole lot faster.
 Imagine when you take Excedrin for a migraine.
 It works within 20 minutes!
 Or no immediate relief and wait to see the problem corrected after about 18 months.
 Eastern healing can take months, even years, but the underlying problems that are causing the main issue, when fixed, are well worth the wait!